Charge and Store Cards for Online Payments

 Link to section

-Before updating your application with the CHARGE intent, make sure to update your application to support the new payment flow by following the instructions in Take a Card Payment.
+Update your application to support the Web Payments SDK card payment flow by following the instructions in Take a Card Payment or Add the Web Payments SDK to the Web Client.

 2. Call Card.tokenize() with the verificationDetails and cardId of the stored card.